System requirements for on-premises deployments

 The following Microsoft Office applications are supported in on-premises deployments:

-- To run the Microsoft Excel and Microsoft Word add-ins, you must have Microsoft Office 2016 for Windows installed.
-For more information about version requirements, see Office integration troubleshooting.
+- To run the Microsoft Excel and Microsoft Word add-ins, you must have Microsoft Office 2016 for Windows (or newer) installed.
+For more information about version requirements, see Troubleshoot the Office integration.

 - To view documents that are generated by the Export to Excel or Export to Word functionality, you must have Microsoft Office 2007 or later installed.